Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 Whilst building the site, I became aware that it looked very basic, so after consulting with Ewan we decided to add a background picture to the home page and change the menu and navgation to fixed position so that the rest of the page would scroll whilst the background and menu stayed the same.
 These effect were liked by Ewan so we decided to use the same effects accross all four pages.

+Ewan and I also decided that the headshot photo would look better inside the circle and the logo repeated accross the header instead so this was changed.

 ## FEATURES